cqframework/mct-ig/input/pagecontent/technical-requirements.md

 <img src="container-mct.png" alt="MCT Container Diagram" height="650" width="923"/>
 </div>

-As shown in the diagram, the Measure Calculation Container provides the implementation of the measure calculation tool, as well as support for configuration information required to perform the calculation, including reporting provider information, available measures for calculation, as well as facility and receiving system endpoints.
+As shown in the diagram, the Measure Calculation Container provides the implementation of the MCT, as well as support for the configuration of information required to perform the calculation, including information about the reporting provider, available measures for calculation, as well as facility and receiving system endpoints.

 The Reporting Client makes use of these services to allow users to perform end-to-end measure calculation and reporting, and to facilitate data and calculated score validation.